bored-games/robots-client/README.md

-# :robot: Rickety Robots :robot:
+# :robot: Rickety Robots Client :robot:
 A browser-based Ricochet Robots client written in Elm, to be paired with a backend written in Elixir.
 Includes chat, scorekeeping, and democratically-driven game management!

 ## Frontend Model (not finalized, documentation WIP)